 This is a relatively “new issue” for us to add in this section.
 I’ve been experiencing this problem with increasing frequency and have dedicated an article about it – please read it for those looking for a DSG VRS -VW Skoda Seat Audi DSG Gear selector switch failure “Error: Workshop!… lever is in position P.” Fault 617752

 - High Oil usage

 I’ve experienced excess oil usage in my diesel VRS a number of times.
 I haven’t had any issues with the DPF or EGR so it seems strange that I would have to put another 3 litres in not that long after my service.
 Note: Please make sure you use the correct oil in in your diesel VRS.
 You should use a VW certified 507 00 / 507.00 oil which is low in ash.
 This helps protect your DPF from premature failure / blockage.
 More info on which oil can be found here – Skoda VRS diesel oil FAQ

 - Clutch (manual)

 A low number of owners have reported slipping clutches on manual cars with very few miles on the clock.
 Remapped cars might require an uprated clutch with increased power however, some standard cars suffer at the hands of the factory plates.
 We’ve heard of more than one occasion of clutch slippage with cars with less than 20k on the clock.

 - Excess cranking (Diesel models only)

 Many owners have been very vocal about excess cracking when starting their tractor powered VRS.
-I for one have had mine crank for 20 seconds on more than one occasion.
-In fact this isn’t just the Octavia, owners of the Golf GTD (with the same engine) also report periodic starting issues.
+I experienced “cranking” for 20 seconds on more than one occasion.
+In fact, this isn’t just the Octavia, owners of the Golf GTD (with the same engine) also report periodic starting issues.
 It’s more annoying than anything and despite reporting it to my dealer, the claim it’s expected behaviour sometimes.

 - DPF / EGR Issues (Diesel models only)